logo

 Two Men Continue To Live In Japan's Nuclear Disaster Area Just To Take Care Of People's Pets

-In 2011, a major earthquake that triggered a tsunami in Japan caused the second-worst nuclear accident in the history of nuclear power generation.
+In 2011, a major earthquake triggered a tsunami in Japan, causing the second-worst nuclear accident in the history of nuclear power generation.

-After the earthquake, a 15-meter tsunami disabled the power supply and cooling of three Fukushima Daiichi reactors which started the nuclear accident.
-After that, all three cores of the plant melted in the following three days.
+After the earthquake, a 15-meter tsunami disabled the power supply and cooling systems of three Fukushima Daiichi reactors, which initiated the nuclear accident.
+Subsequently, all three cores of the plant melted within the following three days.

-The accident was rated a level 7 on the International Nuclear Radiological Event Scale because of high radioactive releases over 4-6 days and all four of the plant's reactors were written off because of the huge damage caused by the accident.
+The accident was rated a level 7 on the International Nuclear Radiological Event Scale due to high radioactive releases over 4-6 days, and all four of the plant's reactors were written off because of the extensive damage caused by the accident.

-After two weeks, the three reactors were stabilized and nine months later, the government announced that the plant was in cold shutdown condition.
-There also have been no deaths or cases of radiation sickness from the nuclear accident, however, over 100 000 people were evacuated as a preventative measure.
+After two weeks, the three reactors were stabilized, and nine months later, the government announced that the plant was in a cold shutdown condition.
+Although there have been no deaths or cases of radiation sickness from the nuclear accident, over 100,000 people were evacuated as a preventative measure.

-Sadly, the evacuation was a rush, and many people were forced to leave behind their pets and livestock.
-Because of fear as well, these people couldn't simply return to their homes to take these animals.
+Sadly, the evacuation was rushed, and many people were forced to leave behind their pets and livestock.
+Out of fear, these individuals could not simply return to their homes to retrieve their animals.

-Fortunately, there were brave souls who stayed behind solely to take care of these poor abandoned animals who had no one else.
+Fortunately, there were brave souls who stayed behind solely to care for these poor abandoned animals who had no one else.

-Without much food and water or anyone to take care of them, people would think that the animals left behind had very little means to survive.
-However, a decade after the accident, researchers found out that wildlife populations were actually continuing to thrive in the area.
+Without sufficient food and water or anyone to care for them, many would assume that the animals left behind had very little chance of survival.
+However, a decade after the accident, researchers discovered that wildlife populations were actually thriving in the area.

-The most surprising part is that there was actually someone taking care of them.
+The most surprising part is that someone was actually taking care of them.

-After the evacuation, two men stayed behind in Fukushima to take care of the abandoned animals there.
+After the evacuation, two men stayed behind in Fukushima to care for the abandoned animals there.

-These two men are Sakae Kato and Naoto Matsumura, unrelated to each other.
-They live within the 12.5-mile exclusion zone of the damaged reactor and from there, they take care of the stray animals who were left behind when the people left the town.
+These two men are Sakae Kato and Naoto Matsumura, who are unrelated to each other.
+They live within the 12.5-mile exclusion zone of the damaged reactor, and from there, they take care of the stray animals that were left behind when the people evacuated the town.

-At first, Matsumura also fled the family just like everyone else.
+Initially, Matsumura also fled with his family, just like everyone else.

 “I didn’t mean to stay at first.
 I grabbed my family and escaped,” he recalled.

-Unfortunately, he was turned away by his relatives who lived in other cities because they were afraid of possible contamination.
-The evacuation camps didn't look pleasing as well because they were filling up fast and the resources were running short.
+Unfortunately, he was turned away by relatives who lived in other cities because they were afraid of possible contamination.
+The evacuation camps were also unappealing, as they were filling up quickly and resources were running short.

-So, he came back and there he realized that the family's animals were still waiting to be fed.
+So, he returned and realized that his family's animals were still waiting to be fed.

-Realizing that these animals had no one to look after them, he decided to stay and take care of them.
+Realizing that these animals had no one to look after them, he decided to stay and care for them.

-From then on, he has been feeding the cats and dogs of the place every day and he has become one of the caretakers of the animals in the abandoned city.
+Since then, he has been feeding the cats and dogs in the area every day and has become one of the caretakers of the animals in the abandoned city.

-The Japan Aerospace Exploration Agency told Matsumura that he probably won't get sick for a couple of years.
-They estimated that the effects of the radiation would kick in only after 30 or 40 years.
+The Japan Aerospace Exploration Agency informed Matsumura that he probably won't get sick for a couple of years.
+They estimated that the effects of the radiation would manifest only after 30 or 40 years.

 To this, he responded, “I’ll most likely be dead by then anyway, so I couldn’t care less.”